cannonlang/Governance/Groups.md

 # Groups

-This document Describes the working groups which develop the language and library of Laser.
+This document Describes the working groups which develop the language and library of Lillang.
 These groups are responsible for recieving and voting on papers that change the language in a specific way.
 To join a Working Group (except for Core), contact the chair of that group.
 It is the reponsibility of the chair to determine the rules for entry to a working group.